stacks-network/stacks/README.md

 Specifications for the Open Name System
 =============

-Standard, specification, schema for the Open Name System
+Standard, specification, schema for the Open Name System.

-characterizing a person's online identity on the open name system.

 ##### Table of Contents
 [Introduction](#introduction)